StateVoicesNational/Spoke/docs/HOWTO_HIRE_SOMEONE_TO_INSTALL_SPOKE.md

 Reasons to run Spoke:
 1. You want to run a peer-to-peer textbanking system at scale and pay only infrastructure costs
-2. You have the tech capacity to do the technical deployment work to set up Spoke and maintain your instance over time.
+1. You have the tech capacity to do the technical deployment work to set up Spoke and maintain your instance over time.
-3. You want to be able to control costs and system scaling on your own terms.
+1. You want to be able to control costs and system scaling on your own terms.
 Perhaps you have experienced scaling problems from a textbanking vendor at an inopportune time.
 You can choose to control this risk by spending developer time and money on hardware running your own system.
-4. You care about the open source community, want to give back to the movement, and are interested in contributing back fixes and features.
+1. You care about the open source community, want to give back to the progressive movement, and are interested in contributing back fixes and features.
+1. You don't want to sign a contract with a vendor, and may have a more short term need for peer to peer texting.

 Reasons to not run Spoke:
 1. You have straightforward and non-bursty scaling needs that are well documented, that a vendor can meet for you.
 (We recommend contractually binding vendors to SLAs that ensure you get the service you have been promised)
-2. You have more money than developer time to spend.
+1. You have more money than developer time to spend.
-3. You don't have an organizational need to control costs, system scaling, or vendor risk.
+1. You don't have an organizational need to control costs, system scaling, or vendor risk.

 ## Deciding how to run Spoke